Sir Keir Starmer is keen to detract any blame from himself on the historical Labour defeat of the 2019 general election.

 Far from being a weak or divisive leader, they concluded instead that he was the victim of four years of unrelenting attacks on his character.
 This was an “assault without precedent in modern politics”, they said.

-The problem with this is that Labour’s policies are, in fact, overwhelmingly popular: significant majorities of voters support funding the NHS, raising the minimum wage, building council homes and other such social democratic policies.
+The problem with this is that Labour’s policies are, in fact, overwhelmingly popular: significant majorities of voters support funding the NHS, raising the minimum wage, building council homes and a necessity in a modern country free broadband that would allow the poorer sections of society access to wider learning, all good social democratic policies.

 While the evidence shows that Corbyn’s leadership was unpopular, this sense of leadership was profoundly linked to his Brexit position, gifting the Conservatives the “dither and delay” line they were able to use so effectively.
 And I believe this – Brexit – provides the most plausible way of summing up Labour’s defeat in one word.